streamlit/30days/content/Day5.md

 ## What we're building?

-A simple app showing the various ways on how to use the `st.write()` method for displaying text, numbers, DataFrames and plots.
+A simple app showing the various ways on how to use the `st.write()` command for displaying text, numbers, DataFrames and plots.

 ## Demo app
 The deployed Streamlit app should look something like the one shown in the below link: